 The Office of Administration shall establish a Victims Support Section and a Civil Party Lead Co-Lawyers' Section.
 The Civil Party Lead Co-Lawyers Section shall be autonomous with regard to all substantive matters pertaining to Civil Parties set out in these IRs.
 The Office of Administration may enter into contracts with Civil Party lawyers.
-It also provides necessary administrative support to all Civil Party lawyers.
+It also provides necessary administrative support to the Civil Party Lead Co-Lawyers' Section and all Civil Party lawyers.